shreejithns/drawing-app/README.md

 2.Color Palette: Choose from a variety of colors to make your drawings vibrant.

-3. Brush Size: Customize the brush size to control the thickness of your strokes.
+3.Brush Size: Customize the brush size to control the thickness of your strokes.

 4.Clear Canvas: Clear the canvas with a single click to start fresh.

-5. Responsive Design: The app is designed to work seamlessly on various devices and screen sizes.
+5.Responsive Design: The app is designed to work seamlessly on various devices and screen sizes.

 ## Getting Started
 To use the drawing app, follow these simple steps: